 And yet daily I feel the pull, the seduction of seeking more power and influence now.
 I see the professional skyscrapers of my peers rising on my left and my right, so many of my peers building.

 I confess that I often look upon them with envy and longing, because all I can see on my own land are excavators, digging, digging, digging…

 Father, I confess I am an unfinished man.
 “Under Construction” is the banner over my domain.
 I agree with you, Father.
 I give you permission and access to continue excavating and digging until you hit solid ground.
 I give you permission to rebuild me, slowly but surely, one shovel of good soil at a time.
 I want to be a good king some day, Father, not a fallen king of a fallen kingdom.

-So I pray it again: make me holy before you make me powerful.
-I want to become the man who can be entrusted with your intentions, hopes and dreams… Have you’re your way, Father, have your way.
+So I pray it again: Make me holy before you make me powerful.
+I want to become the man who can be entrusted with your intentions, hopes and dreams… Have your way, Father, have your way.
 Amen.